Zuikyo/ZIKRouter/Documentation/English/RemoveRoute.md

 1. Override `canRemove` or `canRemoveCustomRoute`, if the service can be removed, return true
 2. Override `-removeDestination:removeConfiguration:`, check whether the destination exists, and do unload action
-3. Call `-prepareDestinationBeforeRemoving` to let the performer prepare the destination before unloading
+3. Before removing, call `-prepareDestinationBeforeRemoving` to let the performer prepare the destination
-4. Manage the router's state with `beginRemoveRoute`、`endRemoveRouteWithSuccess`、`endRemoveRouteWithError:`
+4. After removing, call `endRemoveRouteWithSuccess` or `endRemoveRouteWithError:` to change router's state

 ---
 #### Next section: [Transfer Parameters with Custom Configuration](CustomConfiguration.md)